chriskuz/codewars_solutions/README.md

-This is a placeholder until a narrative is constructed.
+This is a placeholder until a narrative is constructed. \

+# What is Codewars?

+# What is this Repository's Structure?

+# Future Work

+# Author Background